-NOTE 4 Accounts receivable
+NOTE 4 ACCOUNTS RECEIVABLE

-Accounts receivable consisted of the following at June 30, 2018 as shown on page 22.
+Accounts receivable at June 30, 2019 and 2018 consisted of the amounts which are shown above.

 As a component unit of the State of Mississippi, the IHL System is precluded by statute from discharging amounts owed.
 Accordingly, gross accounts receivables and the allowance for doubtful accounts include amounts considered to be 100% uncollectible and fully reserved in prior years.